daltonv/export-surround-to-git/README.md

 export-surround-to-git
 ======================

-Python script to export history from Seapine Surround in a format parsable by `git fast-import`.
+Python script to export history from Surround Surround in a format parsable by `git fast-import`.

 This method is capable of preserving complete history, timestamps, authors, comments, branches, snapshots, etc.